Feeling worried about your appointment?

 - If you need to come to our hospital or community centres for a face-to-face appointment, you might notice that there there are fewer families around.
 Having more appointments by telephone and video call, means that our buildings might feel less busy.
 Having less people inside our buildings helps to keep you safe.

-- You might also notice that our staff look a bit different.
-Our staff will be wearing masks, gloves and other personal protective equipment (PPE) at the moment to keep you as safe as possible.
+- Our some of our staff will be wearing masks in some areas, gloves and other personal protective equipment (PPE) at the moment to keep you as safe as possible.
 Here is a funny cartoon by the artist Katie Chappell, which you can find in our buildings, explaining why this might make us look a bit silly!
 Please don't worry, all our staff are still really friendly and always try to make you happy and comfortable.

 - Remember that you can speak to us if you feel unsure about anything or have any questions.